Wolsten/Table-Based-Solution/readme.md

 # Table Timeline

-22nd Feb 2024
+27nd Feb 2024

 ## Introduction

-Table timeline is a custom web component that takes an appropriately structured HTML table and converts it into a graphical timeline as well as a prose version, formatted with a custom stylesheet.
+Table timeline is a custom web component that takes an appropriately structured HTML table and converts it into a graphical timeline and prose, formatted with a custom stylesheet.
 Implementing the timeline as a table means that a timeline can be indexed without the javascript component being triggered.

 An Excel workbook is also provided which supports the automatic generation of either html or markdown files from timelines stored as separate worksheets in the workbook.
 The markdown files may be including in static site generators like [Hugo](https://gohugo.io).

 ## Installation